Chester Morris

 John Chester Brooks Morris (February 16, 1901 – September 11, 1970) was an American stage, film, television, and radio actor.
 He had some prestigious film roles early in his career, and received an Academy Award nomination for Alibi (1929).
-Chester Morris is remembered for portraying Boston Blackie, a criminal-turned-detective, in the Boston Blackie film series of the 1940s.
+Morris is remembered for portraying Boston Blackie, a criminal-turned-detective, in the eponymous film series of the 1940s.

 Early years

 Chester Morris was born John Chester Brooks Morris in New York City, and was one of five children of Broadway stage actor William Morris and stage comedienne Etta Hawkins.
 His siblings who lived to adulthood were screenwriter-actor Gordon Morris, actor Adrian Morris, and actress Wilhelmina Morris.
 Another brother, Lloyd Morris, had died young.

 Morris dropped out of school and began his Broadway career at 15 years old opposite Lionel Barrymore in The Copperhead.
 He made his film debut in the silent comedy-drama film An Amateur Orphan (1917).

 After appearing in several more Broadway productions in the early 1920s, Morris joined his parents, sister, and two brothers, Gordon and Adrian, on the vaudeville circuit.
 From 1923, they performed William Morris' original sketch called All the Horrors of Home, which premiered at the Palace Theatre, New York, then on the Keith-Orpheum circuit for two years, including Proctor's Theatre, Mount Vernon, New York, and culminating in Los Angeles in 1925.
 Morris returned to Broadway with roles in The Home Towners (1926) and Yellow (1927).
 While appearing in the 1927 play Crime, he was spotted by a talent agent and was signed to a film contract.